kokuryom/dockers/dockers/alpine-dhcpd/README.md

 # alpine-dhcpd

-## difference between two docker-compose.yml
+## network_mode: 'host' in docker-compose.yml
-by dfferences between docker-compose version, there happens trouble with starting up dhcpd.

 isc-dhcpd needs dhcpd.conf which includes its attached network.
+But docker's default network_mode 'bridge' causes attaching to different network
+To avoid this, if you want to use this image on the host network, use network_mode: 'host' in docker-compose.yml

-For example, eth0 has 192.168.0.1/24, then dhcpd.conf must include 192.168.0.x to 192.168.0.y range definition.
+FYI, if host eth0 has 192.168.0.1/24, then dhcpd.conf must include 192.168.0.x to 192.168.0.y range definition.

-### docker-compose.yml.simple
-old docker-compose.yml default network uses all of host networks.

-If host has eth0(ex.: 192.168.0.x/24),docker default bridge(ex.: 172.17.0.0/24), started instance provides services on both networks.

-This means, you don't warry about dhcpd.conf contents as far as it includes one of host's network range

-### docker-compose.yml.better
+### docker-compose.yml.macvlan_example
-newer docker-compose version host network starts on newly created unpredictable network bridge(ex.: 172.19.0.0/24) and host network range is not seen from docker instance.
-This causes exit with start error "No subnet declaration for eth0 (x.x.x.x)."

-to avoid this, you have to define attaching network
+macvlan network can avoid the problems above.
+This method creates direct attachement to HW NIC virtually.

 Create docker network to attach
 ```